 6. Melomakarona Cookies

 I just can’t get away from the Greek desserts, especially the melomakarona “honey” cookies.
 They are another dessert that has grabbed my attention.
 These cookies are simple, yet satisfyingly delicious.
 They are made with sugar, olive oil, flour, and honey.
-These cookies are often made during the Christmas season and shared with loved ones.
+This Greek Food cookie is often made during the Christmas season and shared with loved ones.

 Recipe >>> Akis Petretzikis